top of page

 Discovery

-The Trove team had already made some good headway with both desk and primary research, so my first job was to review that research and fill in any gaps.
+Trove had already conducted some early desk and primary research, so my first step was to review and synthesise their findings, filling in any gaps in understanding.

 Define